solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-07-AzureDataFactory/README.md

 # Hands-on Lab: Azure Data Factory with PostgreSQL

-In this hands-on lab you will use Azure Data Factory to connect to your Azure Database for PostgreSQL Flexible Server.
+In this hands-on lab, Azure Data Factory will be used to connect to an Azure Database for PostgreSQL Flexible Server.

 ## Setup

 ### Required Resources

-You will need several resources to perform this lab.
+Several resources are required to perform this lab.
 These include:

 - Azure Data Factory
 - Azure Database for PostgreSQL Flexible Server
 - Storage Account

-You can create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:
+Create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:

 - [Deployment Instructions](../../../11_03_Setup/00_Template_Deployment_Instructions.md)